[Originally published 2019. Updated October 2025]

 So be sure to read program descriptions carefully, and note that:

-- Some UC campuses require French placement tests
+- some UC campuses require French placement tests

-- Some UC campuses offer French programs as concentrations or specializations within their literature or linguistics departments
+- some UC campuses offer French programs as concentrations or specializations within their literature or linguistics departments

-- Students are encouraged to take advantage of study-abroad opportunities
+- students are encouraged to take advantage of study-abroad opportunities

-UC Berkeley
+UC Berkeley – Department of French

 4125 Dwinelle Hall, Berkeley, CA 94720